100% financing home loans for new and repeat home buyers

 The USDA mortgage loan has been around for years, but it has become more popular recently because it requires zero money down and has lenient credit requirements.

-It may sound too good to be true, but it’s a legitimate mortgage program that over a million home buyers have used since 1949.
 The USDA loan is a government-sponsored loan that exists to help develop rural communities by encouraging home ownership.
 That’s why this loan type is also known as the rural development loan.